freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Trial.md

 ## Trial.AddStep(Step) Method

-The function which adds a `Step` object to the collection of steps and returns a reference to it
+This function adds an existing or new `Step` object to the collection of steps and returns a reference to it.

 ```csharp
 public HurPsyLib.Step AddStep(HurPsyLib.Step? newstep=null);